 \subsection{The Two-Stage Method}

-As Figure \ref{fig:2s} shows, the two-stage approach trains a predictor $g(\cdot)$ by minimizing a loss function w.r.t. the true cost vector $\bm{c}$ such as mean squared error (MSE), $l_{\text{MSE}}(\hat{\bm{c}}, \bm{c}) = \frac{1}{n} \norm{\hat{\bm{c}} - \bm{c}}^2$.
-Following training, and given an instance with feature vector $\bm{x}$, the predictor outputs a cost vector $\hat{\bm{c}}=g(\bm{x}; \bm{\theta})$, which is then used for solving the optimization problem.
-The advantage of the two-stage approach is the utilization of existing machine learning methods.
+As Figure \ref{fig:2s} shows, the two-stage approach trains a predictor $g(\cdot)$ by minimizing a loss function with respect to the true coefficients $\bm{c}$, such as mean squared error (MSE), $\mathcal{L}_{\text{MSE}}(\hat{\bm{c}}, \bm{c}) = \frac{1}{n} \norm{\hat{\bm{c}} - \bm{c}}^2$.
+Following training and given an instance with feature vector $\bm{x}$, the predictor produces coefficients $\hat{\bm{c}}=g(\bm{x}; \bm{\theta})$, which is then used to solve the optimization problem.
 It decomposes the predict-then-optimize problem into a traditional regression and then an optimization.
 However, it introduces a mismatch between the decision error and the prediction error.